Himalayan brown bear

-The Himalayan brown bear (Ursus arctos isabellinus), also known as the Himalayan red bear, isabelline bear or Dzu-Teh, is a subspecies of the brown bear and is known from northern Afghanistan, northern Pakistan, northern India, west China and Nepal.
+The Himalayan brown bear (Ursus arctos isabellinus), also known as the Himalayan red bear or isabelline bear, is a subspecies of the brown bear occurring in the western Himalayas.
 It is the largest mammal in the region, males reaching up to 2.2 m long, while females are a little smaller.
-The bears are omnivorous and hibernate in dens during the winter.
-While the brown bear as a species is classified as Least Concern by the IUCN, this subspecies is critically endangered and populations are dwindling.
+It is omnivorous and hibernates in dens during the winter.

 Description

 Himalayan brown bears exhibit sexual dimorphism.
 Males range from 1.5 to 2.2 m long, while females are 1.37 to 1.83 m long.
 They are usually sandy or reddish-brown in colour.